-- Expanding array formulas will overwrite cells without prompting - Pre v0.15.0 doesn't allow to have volatile functions as arguments, e.g. you cannot use functions like =TODAY() as arguments.
+- Pre v0.15.0 doesn't allow to have volatile functions as arguments, e.g. you cannot use functions like =TODAY() as arguments.
 Starting with v0.15.0, you can use volatile functions as input, but the UDF will be called more than 1x. - Dynamic Arrays have been refactored with v0.15.0 to be proper legacy arrays: To edit a dynamic array with xlwings >= v0.15.0, you need to hit Ctrl-Shift-Enter while in the top left cell.
 Note that you don't have to do that when you enter the formula for the first time.